Category Archives: Former Monarchies

 When Eliza reached school age, she was sent to live with her stepfather’s father Captain John Craigie in Montrose, Scotland.
 At the age of ten, Eliza was sent to Sunderland, England to live with her stepfather’s sister Catherine Rae.
 Eliza attended a boarding school that Catherine Rae ran with her husband.
 She finished her education at a boarding school in Bath, England.
 To avoid a marriage with the much older judge Sir Abraham Lumley, she ran away with Lieutenant Thomas James.
 The couple married in 1837.
 Eliza’s husband was posted to India in 1838 and she accompanied him but the couple separated in 1842.

 In 1842, Eliza returned to England and lived in London where she learned the Spanish language and Spanish dances.
-Using the stage name Maria de los Dolores Porrys y Montez, also known as Lola Montez, she pretended to be a Spanish dancer from Seville, Spain.
+Using the stage name Maria de los Dolores Porrys y Montez, also known as Lola Montez, Eliza pretended to be a Spanish dancer from Seville, Spain.
 In June 1843, her true identity was revealed when she was recognized as Mrs. Thomas James.
 Her career in England was hampered and she left for continental Europe.
 By this time she was certainly accepting favors from wealthy men in return for sex and was widely regarded as a courtesan.

 Lola Montez, 1844; Credit – Wikipedia

-Lola Montez traveled across Europe and caused scandals through her affairs and performances.
+As Lola Montez traveled across Europe, she caused scandals through her affairs and performances.
 She became famous for her Spider Dance, which involved her shaking imaginary tarantulas out of her clothes and stamping on them.
 She then raised her skirt so high that the audience could see that she wore no underwear.
 On September 3, 1843, Lola danced in front of King Friedrich Wilhelm IV of Prussia and Nicholas I, Emperor of All Russia at the Los Boleros de Cadiz in Berlin, Kingdom of Prussia.
 Her guest appearance in Warsaw caused an uproar.
 Her dancing caused her to be expelled from Berlin, Warsaw, Reuss-Ebersdorf, and Baden-Baden.
 After performing in various European cities, Lola settled in Paris, where she was accepted by the Bohemian literary society of the time.
 She received more notoriety when her lover Alexandre Dujarrier (link in French), editor of the newspaper La Presse was shot to death in a duel in 1845.
 Heinrich LXXII, Prince Reuss of Lobenstein and Ebersdorf, the father and son writers Alexandre Dumas the Elder and Alexandre Dumas the Younger, and the composer Franz Liszt were among her lovers.

 King Ludwig I of Bavaria; Credit – Wikipedia

 On October 5, 1846, Lola arrived in Munich, Kingdom of Bavaria.
 She applied for an engagement as a dancer at the Munich Hofbühne but her application was denied.
 Lola decided to appeal to King Ludwig I of Bavaria and met with him for the first time on October 7, 1846.
-Soon, she was making guest appearances at the Munich Court and National Theater and within a month, the 25-year-old Lola became the mistress of the 60-year-old Ludwig.
+Soon, she was making guest appearances at the Munich Court and National Theater, and within a month, the 25-year-old Lola became the mistress of the 60-year-old Ludwig.
 The king changed his will to include payments to Lola and provided her with a luxurious residence where he often visited her.
 Their relationship quickly became known and was met with disapproval by the citizens of Bavaria.

 Lola Montez painted for King Ludwig I of Bavaria by Joseph Karl Stieler for the Gallery of Beauties at Nymphenburg Palace in Munich; Credit – Wikipedia